shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex1.md

     ![Screenshot of the Azure migrate overview blade.](Images/Azmigrate.png "Azmigrate Overview blade")

 4. Under **Azure Migrate: Discovery and assessment**, you'll see 7 discovered servers.
-We have already migrated 3 severs in the previous HOL and now we will be migrating and modernizing the redhat and OSS DB in this HOL
+We have already migrated 3 servers in the previous HOL and now we will be migrating and modernizing the Redhat and OSS DB in this HOL

     ![](Images/newhol2.png)